blue-marble/gridpath/doc/source/functionality.rst

 Project Capacity
 ----------------
 Each project in GridPath must be assigned a *capacity type*.
-The *capacity type* determines, the available capacity and the capacity-associated costs of generation, storage, and demand-side infrastructure 'projects' in the optimization problem.
+The *capacity type* determines the available capacity and the capacity-associated costs of generation, storage, and demand-side infrastructure 'projects' in the optimization problem.
 The currently implemented capacity types include: